aneeshp1994/Jetson-TX2-sh/README.md

 Download: https://developer.nvidia.com/embedded/jetpack
 Installation Guide: http://docs.nvidia.com/jetpack-tk1/1_1/content/developertools/mobile/jetpack_install.htm

 2. To install opencv with cuda, you must make sure the version of Jetpack that you installed.
 If you installed Jetpack 3.1, please run '2. opencv cuda_8.0.sh'.
 If you have installed Jetpack 3.2, please run '2. opencv cuda_9.0.sh'.
+If have Jetpack 3.2, please make sure to perform the changes mentioned in the txt file "7. manual changes.txt".